digitalcredentials/wallet-attached-storage-spec/spec.md

   or a zcap granting permission to write to a particular space)
 * Deletes the space and all of the data (collections and resources) contained in it
-* Server responds with a Tombstone object (which will be later used for replication)
 * This operation is idempotent

 #### (HTTP API) DELETE `/spaces/{space_id}`